Review procedure on IOP journals

 Some of our journals also conduct a pre-refereeing quality assessment which may be carried out by a member of the journal’s Editorial Board.
 If an article receives a preliminary assessment by a member of the Editorial Board, the authors may receive a report from them as part of the journal’s decision.

 If the journal has a particular requirement for articles to be of exceptionally high interest or urgency (for example, if the article is being submitted as a Fast Track Communication or a Letter), then submissions that do not appear to meet these criteria may be rejected at the pre-refereeing stage.

 Articles passing successfully through the pre-refereeing stage then begin formal peer review.

-Research papers submitted for publication in the majority of IOP journals are sent to two independent referees who are asked to report on the quality, scientific rigour, novelty, significance to the field, and presentation.
-(Non-paper article types, such as reviews or notes, may differ.)
+Research papers and reviews submitted for publication in the majority of IOP journals are sent to two independent referees who are asked to report on the quality, scientific rigour, novelty, significance to the field, and presentation.
+(Non-paper article types, such as notes, may differ.)

 Referees are selected from our reviewer database and we try to find the best combination of scientific expertise and referee experience for each paper.

 Authors are welcome to suggest referees for their paper on submission, but this is not required.
 In the interests of impartiality, if an author-suggested reviewer is used then we will complement this with a review from a second referee chosen by the journal from the general referee pool.